Banking and finance jobs activity stronger in European centres than London as Brexit approaches, Robert Walters plc analysis shows

-Ahsan Iqbal, director of IT at Robert Walters plc, said: ‘The UK tech sector is continuing to grow strongly and we expect that to continue.
+James Perry, Associate Director of IT at Robert Walters plc, said: ‘The UK tech sector is continuing to grow strongly and we expect that to continue.
 It is not one that is overly dependent on supply chains and is a genuinely global sector, so it appears to be largely unaffected by Brexit.

 ‘Companies that are going to be successful in the future are those that are investing in tech – AI, robotics, e-commerce and fintech.

 ‘London has what is probably the best pool of talent in the world in terms of tech and will continue to thrive and lead in this area.
 However, we are seeing a rebalancing in terms of regional centres such as Manchester, Birmingham and Leeds growing even more strongly in terms of tech jobs, which is a good thing for the economy.